ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 This workflow illustrates how we deploy our program to Azure.
 This workflow is almost entirely built by Azure, we have simply modified it to suit the specifics of our program.
 The workflow is triggered by either a push or pull to the primary branch.

-THe details of building and testing the program have also been left out here, as they are shown in the build and test workflow.
+In this diagram too, the details of building and testing the program have been omitted, as they are elaborated on in the **"Build and Test Workflow"** above.

 <a id="team-work"></a>
 ## Team work